Vivekvs22/Algorithmic_Trading_Toolkit/README.md

 ### Note:
 * Learner's do not invest money  without the knowledge of Stock market, market condition and risk management.
 * For educational purpose, use paper trading options provided in the bot, do not us place order option.
+* any queries or need full project?, feel free to mail at  vivekvsvat@gmail.com